Taxalo/ldap3/LDAP-primer.md

 are at or below the domain, which is then called the __suffix__ or __naming context__.
 A single DIT can contain multiple naming contexts.

 There is a special entry at the very root of the DIT.
-It has an empty DN (i.e., `""`) and is called the __root DSE__ (DSA Specific Entry; "DSA" stands for "directory system agent", another name for the directory server.)
+It has an empty DN and is called the __root DSE__ (DSA Specific Entry; "DSA" stands for "directory service agent", another name for the directory server.)
 It's used to store basic configuration and capability data about the directory server.

 ## 2.3.
 Entry structure and schemas